-Customers with S-Bahn Berlin subscriptions can present their tickets within the abovenamed deadline at an S-Bahn Berlin customer service centre.
+Customers with S-Bahn Berlin subscriptions can present their tickets within the abovenamed deadline at every S-Bahn Berlin customer service centre.

 Paying the penalty fare

 The penalty fare must be paid within 14 days following ticket inspection.
 The money must be transferred to the account named below using the form provided by the inspectors.

 Paigo GmbH, 33401 Verl

 BIC: PBNKDE FFXXX

-You can also pay the penalty fare by presenting the documents you received from the ticket inspectors (demand for payment "Zahlungsaufforderung") and incident details "Feststellungsbeleg") at a S-Bahn Berlin sales point or directly on the train or platform by EC or credit card (no cash).
+You can also pay the penalty fare by presenting the documents you received from the ticket inspectors and incident details ("Feststellungsbeleg") at a S-Bahn Berlin sales point or directly on the train or platform by EC or credit card (no cash).

 Challenges and questions regarding penalty fares